DennisvG/workshop-vm/README.md

 ## Workshop 3
-Installing and configure a jboss/wildfly application server You need to download jboss from [Redhat Website](https://developers.redhat.com/products/eap/download) supscription required or [Wildfly](https://www.wildfly.org)
+Installing and configure a jboss/wildfly application server You need to download jboss from [Redhat Website](https://developers.redhat.com/products/eap/download) subscription required or [Wildfly](https://www.wildfly.org)
 Using SampleWebApp.war found on [this website](https://www.middlewareinventory.com/blog/sample-web-application-war-file-download/) with some modifications (= included in files)

 ## Workshop 4